-Our ambition to provide an American classical education to students throughout the northeastern region of the Treasure Valley in Idaho will require extensive resources and planning.
-Regardless, INCA is committed to providing a full range of services to students and going above and beyond what is required to ensure that student needs are met.
+Our ambition to provide an American classical education to students throughout the northern part of Idaho will require extensive resources and planning.
+NICA is committed to providing a full range of services to students and going above and beyond what is required to ensure that student needs are met.
 The following subsections outline the operation of our special education program, transportation plan, school lunch program, and additional considerations for meeting the needs of all students.